rvennam/istio-roks-101/workshop/exercise-6/README.md

 A [ServiceEntry](https://istio.io/docs/reference/config/istio.networking.v1alpha3.html#ServiceEntry) configuration enables services within the mesh to access a service not necessarily managed by Istio.
 The rule describes the endpoints, ports and protocols of a white-listed set of mesh-external domains and IP blocks that services in the mesh are allowed to access.

 ### A/B testing with Istio
 A/B testing is a method of performing identical tests against two separate service versions in order to determine which performs better.
-To prevent Istio from performing the default routing behavior between the original and modernized service, define the following rules (found in [istio101/workshop/plans](https://github.com/IBM/istio101/tree/master/workshop/plans)):
+To prevent Istio from performing the default routing behavior between the original and modernized service, define the following rules:

 ```shell
 kubectl create -f destination-rule-all.yaml